 In case you somehow missed the news, last week Disneyland Resort debuted its brand new land, Star Wars: Galaxy’s Edge.
-In the land, guests are transported to the planet Batuu, located at the edge of the galaxy with food, creatures, and experiences all themed after the iconic universe created for the Star Wars universe.
+Guests are transported to the planet Batuu located at the edge of the galaxy in the outer rim.
+Once there you’ll find food, creatures, and experiences all themed after the iconic universe created for the Star Wars universe.
 There are countless blogs and vlogs already written about what the world of Batuu has to offer (click here to read a great one from a good friend of mine) so I’ll skip the whats and whys so I can dive right into the how.

-Batuu is a brand new planet never before seen in any of the previous Star Wars films, so if you’re looking for typical, more familiar Star Wars movie experiences, they’re back in Tomorrowland.
+Batuu is a brand new planet, not present in any of the previous Star Wars films.
+If you’re looking for typical, more familiar Star Wars movie experiences, they do exist back in Tomorrowland.
 Because Batuu has no preexisting story of its own, your experience there will truly be whatever you make of it.
 I fell in love with how completely immersed I felt in this eccentric new land.
-But if you’re unsure where to start or how to get the best experience, here are my 5 tips on how to make the most of your time in Star Wars: Galaxy’s Edge.
+Here are my 5 tips on how to make the most of your time in Star Wars: Galaxy’s Edge.

 1. Dress the part

-Let me first and foremost be clear and say that costumes are NOT allowed to be worn by adults in any part of Disneyland including Star Wars: Galaxy’s Edge.
-But they do very much encourage guests to disneybound and there are many ways to feel like part of the action without wearing a costume.
+Costumes are NOT allowed to be worn by adults in any part of Disneyland including Star Wars: Galaxy’s Edge.
+But they do encourage guests to disneybound.
+This is a great way to be part of the action without wearing a costume.

 You will also see people in disneybounds of their favorite movie characters.
 How can you resist?
-Vince and I love the droids, so in addition to our “Citizens of Batuu” disneybound, we also decided to disneybound as R2D2 and C3PO.
-I wrote a whole post about what to wear on Batuu because dressing up really does make the experience that much better.
+Vince and I love the droids.
+So in addition to our “Citizens of Batuu” disneybound, we also decided to disneybound as R2D2 and C3PO.
+Check out my post what to wear on Batuu because dressing up really does make the experience that much better.

 2. Play the game

 As I mentioned earlier, Star Wars: Galaxy’s Edge is plenty immersive all on its own, but playing with the Star Wars: Data Pad on the Play Disney Parks App takes your involvement in the land to the next level.
-All throughout Batuu there are different tasks and missions that need to be completed, from “hacking” into enemy panels to flying the Millenium Falcon to earn credits (more on that later).
+Throughout Batuu there are missions to complete.
+From “hacking” into enemy panels to flying the Millenium Falcon , you can earn credits in the game.
 Each mission will earn you credits and further your alliance’s chance at victory (this is still Star Wars after all and the First Order is hard at work trying to defeat the Resistance).

 My favorite part of using the Data Pad in Star Wars: Galaxy’s Edge is the Aurebesh language translator.
 In true Star Wars fashion, much of the signage on Batuu is in Aurebesh so unless you’re fluent, this translator will come in handy.
 Don’t worry, bathrooms, attractions, and other important signs are in English as well, but I love having to translate certain things.
 It makes you feel even more like being in a foreign land and sort of reminds me of using Google Translate.